 You are also going to want to quantify some benchmarks.
 These benchmarks are important because they will allow you to track the progress and success of the overall migration to the cloud.
 Establish clear benchmarks, based on your current performance, so progress can be accurately measured.
 Try to avoid vague concepts such as improving efficiency.
 Check those goals and benchmarks regularly after the transition is complete to ensure your strategy is working.

-Moving from a full in-house IT infrastructure to the cloud will have serious implications on your budget.
-The next step in developing a strategy is to figure out what your new budget is going to look like.
-Running and maintaining an in-house IT system usually requires large, infrequent capital expenditures, depreciated over the course of many years.
 The opposite will be true once you are using Dynamics ERP in the cloud.
 You are going to be mostly dealing with regular, predictable operating expenses, once the project “Time and Material” costs are dealt with.
 Cloud-based software services rely on monthly, quarterly or annual fees instead of single outright purchases.
 There might also be fewer expenditures on specialised IT staff, infrastructure, maintenance and product licensing.
 It is important to assemble a new budget that reflects the shift from primarily capital expenditures to mainly operating expenses.